 Admission Requirements Tabs

-Business students may be interested in the BizHawks Living-Learning Community in University Housing.
+Business students may be interested in the BizHawks Living-Learning Community in the residence halls.

 The Hawkinson Institute is a selective program that guides students in the development of the analytical abilities, market knowledge, technical tools, and soft skills that will enable them to excel in the highly competitive field of investment banking and in related financial services.
 The institute includes a two-course seminar, investment management speakers, and individualized professional development.

 Over 90 percent of the college's May 2013 graduates reported that they found permanent employment, were accepted to graduate school, or were not seeking employment within six months of graduation.
 The Pomerantz Career Center offers multiple resources to help students find internships and jobs.

 A degree in finance will prepare you for careers in areas such as corporate treasury operations, mergers and acquisitions, investment banking, sales and security trading, commercial banking and financial services, credit analysis, mortgage lending, financial planning, public administration, and venture capital.